 Alexander Marinus: When it comes to trends there’s always a thesis-antithesis-synthesis dynamic.
 The last re-appreciation of raw natural aesthetics has been happening for almost 20 years now, with design projects like Formafantasma’s Botanica following in 2011.

-Since around 10 years (roughly, I would say) very artificial/synthetic materials are very much desired again, also rooted in the blurring between digital/physical making, and very clear in the work of Iris van Herpen.
+For around 10 years (roughly, I would say) very artificial/synthetic materials are very much desired again, also rooted in the blurring between digital/physical making, and very clear in the work of Iris van Herpen.

 I think that now we are entering the synthesis phase: in terms of aesthetics, the natural/raw and the artificial/synthetic are not mutually exclusive.
 Au contraire, they enhance each other.

 I think aesthetics should always have an extra dimension of communication.
-This can be about a philosophical/artistic reflection, an idea.
-Or, in the case of Hey Jute, about the context of the project, about the nature of the material, about why we should appreciate jute for what it really is for the first time.
+This can be about a philosophical/artistic reflection or an idea.
+Or, in the case of Hey Jute, about the context of the project, the nature of the material, about why we should appreciate jute for what it really is for the first time.
 To make a sustainable material more used, more desired, more appreciated, it would make sense to highlight its aesthetic qualities, right?
 And then the aesthetics become the function.